-The County's updated Comprehensive Plan must contain planning goals and policies for Land Use, Housing, Capital Facilities, Utilities, Rural Development and Character, Transportation, and Climate Change/Resiliency.
+The county and cities' comprehensive plans must contain planning goals and policies for Land Use, Housing, Capital Facilities, Utilities, Rural Development and Character, Transportation, and Climate Change/Resiliency.
 The Climate Change/Resiliency element is new.
 The other elements must be updated to reflect GMA changes, as outlined below.
-In addition, the Comprehensive Plan must reflect changes in our community since 2017, such as new census and population data; new circumstances regarding housing, development, transportation, or capital facilities; changes in farming, timber, or mining demand or practices; and changes in the best available science regarding critical areas.
+In addition, the comprehensive plan must reflect changes in our community since 2017, such as new census and population data; new circumstances regarding housing, development, transportation, or capital facilities; changes in farming, timber, or mining demand or practices; and changes in the best available science regarding critical areas.